WTAJ-TV: History

-The station signed on March 1, 1953 as WFBG-TV.
-The call letters came from the initials of the station's founder, William F. B. Gable, owner of Gable's Department Store in Altoona.
-Gable also owned WFBG (1290 AM) and WFBG-FM (98.1, now WFGY).
+The station signed on March 1, 1953, as WFBG-TV, as a sister station to WFBG (1290 AM) and WFBG-FM (98.1, now WFGY).
 In the station's early days, all programs were produced and transmitted live from the studios on Wopsononock Mountain in Altoona; the WFBG stations moved in 1959 to a new studio facility on 6th Avenue, where channel 10 continues to operate from today.
 Channel 10 was one of the strongest stations in the entire country, utilizing over 300,000 watts to serve its coverage area (most of which is a very rugged dissected plateau).
 The station could be seen as far west as Pittsburgh and as far east as State College.

 At its sign-on, WFBG-TV aired selected programming from all four television networks of the time: ABC, CBS, NBC and the long-defunct DuMont Television Network.
 In 1955, when DuMont ceased most network operations, WFBG became a primary CBS affiliate although it continued to carry a secondary affiliation with ABC until the early 1970s, usually carrying some of ABC's higher-rated shows.
 In 1956, WFBG-AM-FM-TV was sold to the Annenberg family's Triangle Publications.